kddnewton/kddnewton.github.io/_posts/2022-12-09-advent-of-yarv-part-9.md

 ## `getblockparamproxy`

 Going even further to avoid allocating a `Proc`, the `getblockparamproxy` instruction is used to push a static proxy object onto the stack that only responds to `#call`.
-The addresses the common case that when you're reifying a block parameter, the majority of the time you're just calling `#call` and not doing much else to it.
+This addresses the common case that when you're reifying a block parameter, the majority of the time you're just calling `#call` and not doing much else to it.
 For example:

 ```ruby
 def foo(&bar)